ensdomains/evmgateway/README.md

 # EVM CCIP-Read Gateway
 This repository implements a generic CCIP-Read gateway framework for fetching state proofs of data on other EVM chains.
+This allows L1 smart contracts to fetch and verify state from L2s.
+The library is built to be as modular and interchangeable as possible.
+This means:

+ - Anyone can operate their own gateway, but...
+ - Only one gateway needs to be operated for each chain, regardless of the applications requesting data from it.
+ - Gateways do not need to be trusted; their responses are fully verified on L1.
+ - Contracts can fetch L2 state using a simple builder interface and callbacks.
+ - Contracts can change targets (eg, a different L2) just by swapping out the address of a verifier contract for another.

+While this functionality is written primarily with read calls in mind, it also functions for transactions; using a compliant library like Ethers, a transaction that includes relevant L2 proofs can be generated and signed.

 ## Usage